origovi/urinay/README.md

 # Urinay

 Urinay is a path+tracklimits algorithm developed for computing the track midline and track limits of a Formula Student track.
 It uses Delaunay triangulation and a limited-heuristic-ponderated tree search taken only the cone positions and the car position.
-Made for [BCN eMotorsport Formula Student team](https://bcnemotorsport.upc.edu) by me.
+Made for [BCN eMotorsport Formula Student team](https://bcnemotorsport.upc.edu) by me (Oriol Gorriz).

 ## Disclaimer
 If you use this algorithm for a Formula Student competition, the **only** thing I ask for is acknowledgment for the project. **Always** reference the team *BCN eMotorsport*.